NORMA GREGORY (MA, BA, PGCE, PG Cert.)

 DIVERSE HERITAGE SPECIALIST & DIVERSE HERITAGE CREATIVE

-For almost thirty years, Norma Gregory has researched and produced quality, heritage-related media products, educational resources and exhibitions in relation to African / African Caribbean experiences in the UK, helping to develop, expand and enrich available heritage as well as helping to address misrepresentations of history.
-Her company works in active partnership with national and international organisations, seeking to enhance and to expand current heritage provision and access for all people, across the world.
+For almost thirty years, she has actively contributed to heritage education awareness and has researched and produced quality, heritage-related media products, educational resources and exhibitions in relation to African / African Caribbean experiences in the UK and beyond, helping to develop, expand and enrich available, accessible heritage as well as helping to address misrepresentation and under-represented aspects of our multicultural, shared history.
+Norma works in active partnership with local, national and international heritage related organisations, seeking to enhance and to expand current heritage provision and access for all people, across the world.

-Through her social enterprise, Nottingham News Centre CIC, founded in 2013 (see www.nottinghamnewscentre.com), she regularly sponsors and supports events and activities that promote heritage, education, achievement, inclusion and equality for all.
+Through her own social enterprise, Nottingham News Centre CIC, she founded in 2013 (see www.nottinghamnewscentre.com) and as a response to a lack of positive, diverse, media heritage for marginalised communities, she regularly sponsors and supports events and activities that promote heritage, education, achievement, access, inclusion and equality for all.

 VALUES: COLLABORATIVE, CONSTRUCTIVE, CREATIVE

-MISSION: THROUGH DIVERSE EDUCATION, EQUALITY AND INCLUSION FOR ALL
+MISSION: THROUGH DIVERSE HERITAGE EDUCATION, EQUALITY AND INCLUSION FOR ALL

 • ‘Decolonising the BBC Archive’ project with Dr Eleni Liarou, Dept. Film, Media and Cultural Studies, BirkBeck University (2022-2023)